Specific Info

 WHAT IT COULD BE:

-Inflammation of the leteral elbow tendon could be tennis elbow.
+Inflammation of the lateral elbow tendon could be tennis elbow.
 If the inflammation is on the medial tendon you could have golfer’s elbow.
 Any activities that involves the elbow could lead to these conditions, like swinging a racket, bat, club, or throwing a softball.

 DIY TREATMENT: